 As always with our days an experienced photographer will be on hand to guide you and offer advice should you want some help during the session.

-These sessions are available Tuesday to Friday, will take place at our office address, and last 2 hours per session.
+These sessions are available Tuesday to Friday, will take place at Liberty’s Centre, Crow Lane, Ringwood BH24 3DZ, and last 2 hours per session.
 Please contact us to arrange a date and start times.

 We provide all the studio flash lighting equipment, stands, backgrounds and standard hot shoe triggers (users of older Sony cameras that use the old Minolta Flash fitting will need to bring an adapter) as well as a number of Harvest Mice for you to photograph.